PeterEB/coap-shepherd/README.md

 * **registered**
     * type: `'registered'`
-    * msg (_Object_): a cnode of which Client Device has successfuly registered to cserver.
+    * msg (_Object_): a cnode of which Client Device has successfully registered to cserver.

 * **update**